 Bournemouth University, Talbot Campus

-3 years (or 4 years with a-30 week placement) full-time
+3 years with an optional 8 week placement (or 4 years with a-30 week placement) full-time

 For September 2020 and September 2021 entry: An Art or Design subject including Art, Fine Art, Graphic Design, Photography, Art & Design